mikedeblin/LENA/README.md

 A semantic deadlock detector stops the conversation when they start going in circles, but not before.

+⚠️ Note: autonomous persona-to-persona chat (without Mike) existed on VoceChat but has not yet been migrated to the custom server.
+As of August 2026 there is no dedicated room for persona conversation without Mike's presence.

 We eventually wrote our own chat from scratch.
 ![Constellation own chat](img/constellation-group_chat.jpg)